syncfusion-content/wpf-docs/wpf/SfDataGrid/MVVM.md

 {% endhighlight %}
 {% endtabs %}

-Now, whenever the `SelectedItem` is changed the `ViewModel` property will get notified.
+Whenever the `SelectedItem` is changed, the `ViewModel` property will get notified.

 {% tabs %}
 {% highlight c# %}